 - Augment and strengthen meeting and event outcomes.

 Prior to the session, please send specific questions to Joan at email@example.com with “April 26 Webinar” on the subject line.
 She will try to address issues raised before and during the presentation.

 Earn CEUs: The Events Industry Council has reviewed the learning objectives of this activity and has indicated that attendees will receive 1 CE hours in the Site Management Domain of the CMP or CMP-HC Standards.

 Joan founded Eisenstodt Associates, a DC-based meetings and hospitality consulting and training company in 1981.
 Joan’s vast experience with clients, serving on the Editorial Advisory Board of the Journal of Convention and Event Tourism, and with ASAE, DMAI, MPI, and PCMA, has brought her honors from MPI, HSMAI, and NSA; IACC, as an inductee into the CIC Hall of Leaders, and by the PCMA Foundation for Lifetime Achievement as an Educator.
 Joan knows that selecting a site begins to build the foundation of a successful meeting.
-You can interact with Joan at her on social media outlets.
+You can interact with Joan on social media, best on LinkedIn.